-Very long-chain acyl-CoA dehydrogenase deficiency (VLCAD) is a rare genetic disorder of fatty acid metabolism that is transmitted as an autosomal recessive trait.
+Very long-chain acyl-CoA dehydrogenase deficiency (VLCADD) is a rare genetic disorder of fatty acid metabolism that is transmitted as an autosomal recessive trait.
 It occurs when an enzyme needed to break down certain very long-chain fatty acids is missing or not working properly.
-VLCAD is one of the metabolic diseases known as fatty acid oxidation (FOD) diseases.
-In the past, the name long-chain acyl-CoA dehydrogenase deficiency (LCAD) was applied to one such disease, but today it is clear that all cases once thought to be LCAD are actually VLCAD.
+VLCADD is one of the metabolic diseases known as fatty acid oxidation (FOD) diseases.
+In the past, the name long-chain acyl-CoA dehydrogenase deficiency (LCADD) was applied to one such disease, but today it is clear that all cases once thought to be LCADD are actually VLCADD.

 The breakdown of fatty acids takes place in the mitochondria found in each cell.
-The mitochondria are small, well-defined bodies that are found in the cytoplasm of cells and in which the body generates energy from the breakdown of complex substances into simpler ones (mitochondrial oxidation).
+The mitochondria are small, well-defined bodies that are found in the cytoplasm of cells and in which energy is generated from the breakdown of complex substances into simpler ones (mitochondrial oxidation).

-Classically, two forms of VLCAD have been described: an early-onset, severe form which, if unrecognized and undiagnosed, may lead to extreme weakness of the heart muscles (cardiomyopathy) and may be life-threatening (VLCAD-C), and a later-onset, milder form, sometimes referred to as VLCAD-H, that is characterized by repeated bouts of low blood sugar (hypoglycemia).
-In reality, patients may present with a combination of symptoms and the disease is best though of as being a continuum.
-Since the advent of expanded newborn screening programs using tandem mass spectrometry technology, most VLCAD infants in the United States are being detected neonatal period.
+Classically, two forms of VLCADD have been described: an early-onset, severe form which, if unrecognized and undiagnosed, may lead to extreme weakness of the heart muscles (cardiomyopathy) and may be life-threatening, and a later-onset, milder form that is characterized by repeated bouts of low blood sugar (hypoglycemia).
+In reality, patients may present with a combination of symptoms and the disease is best thought of as being a continuum.
+Since the advent of expanded newborn screening programs using tandem mass spectrometry technology, most VLCADD infants in the United States are being detected neonatal period.

-Children with early-onset VLCAD-C present with symptoms within days or weeks after birth.
+Children with early-onset VLCADD present with symptoms within days or weeks after birth.
 These infants also show signs of low blood sugar (hypoglycemia), irritability and listlessness (lethargy).
 From ages two or three months to about two years, infants with this form of the disorder will be at risk for thickening of the heart muscles (hypertrophic cardiomyopathy), abnormal heart rhythms and cardiorespiratory failure.
 Cardiomyopathy is rare in infancy, but may be life threatening when present.

-The hypoglycemia associated with each form occurs with little or no accumulation of ketone bodies (hypoketotic hypoglycemia) in the blood.
+The hypoglycemia associated with VLCADD occurs with little or no accumulation of ketone bodies (hypoketotic hypoglycemia) in the blood.
 (Ketone bodies are chemical substances normally produced by fatty acid metabolism in the liver.)
 There are very complicated patterns of blood chemicals and concentrations of unusual acids in the blood.
-A patient’s blood will be examined for these patterns if VLCAD is suspected.
+A patient’s blood will be examined for these patterns if VLCADD is suspected.

 Affected individuals may begin to experience recurrent increased acid levels in blood and body tissues (metabolic acidosis); sudden cessation of breathing (respiratory arrest) and even cardiac arrest.
 These symptoms may be associated with cardiomyopathy [see below]); listlessness, severe drowsiness (lethargy), and coma.
 Without prompt, appropriate treatment, such acute episodes may lead to potentially life-threatening complications.
 (For further information, please see Standard Therapies below.)